BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on the use of internal models.pdf.md

 particular in Articles 112, 113, 115, 116, 120 to 126 and 231 as further
-developed by Title I, Chapter VI and Title II, Chapter II of Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive 2009/138/EC (hereafter, Commission Delegated Regulation 2015/35) [3] .
-These Guidelines also take into account the EIOPA Implementing Technical Standards on Internal Models Approval Processes and on the Process to Reach a Joint Decision for Group Internal Models [4] .
+developed by Title I, Chapter VI and Title II, Chapter II of Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive 2009/138/EC (hereafter, Commission Delegated Regulation) [3] .
+These Guidelines also take into account the EIOPA Implementing
+Technical Standards on Internal Models Approval Processes and on the Process to Reach a Joint Decision for Group Internal Models [4] .